hienhuynhminh/past_projects/webscraping_and_imageanalysis/README.md

 # Web Scraping and Image Analysis

 ## Project Description
 * For the master's thesis I wrote in 2023, I asked a research question about user-generated content, specifically about review photos.
-When a reviewer writes about their experiences at a restaurant, he/she often attaches photos to the text.
-In this demo, I show how I performed web scraping with Python to obtain the data I needed for my research project.
+When a reviewer writes about his/her experience at a restaurant and post it on platforms like TripAdvisor, he/she might attach several images (i.e. review photos).
+In this demo, I show how I performed web scraping to gather the restaurant reviews, including review photographs, with Python in order to obtain the data for my research.
 * Once I gathered the review photos, in a following step, I performed several image analyses to extract *photographic attributes* from the images, for example, brightness, contrast, colorfulness etc.

 ## Workflow Summary